Stephen Lo

-Stephen Lo Wai-chung (born 19 November 1961) is a Hong Kong retired law enforcement administrator.
+Stephen Lo Wai-chung (盧偉聰; born 19 November 1961) is a Hong Kong retired law enforcement administrator.
 Lo joined the Hong Kong Police Force in 1984 after his graduation from the University of Hong Kong with a bachelor of social science in management.
 He served as the Commissioner of Police of Hong Kong from 2015 to 2019, Deputy Commissioner of Police (Management) from 2013 to 2015, Deputy Commissioner of Police (Operations) in 2013 and Senior Assistant Commissioner of Police from 2011 to 2013.

 Biography

 Lo attended the University of Hong Kong and received a Bachelor of Social Science with a major in management studies.
 After his graduation, Lo joined the Royal Hong Kong Police Force on 16 July 1984 as an inspector and was promoted to Senior Inspector on 1 November 1987.
 He worked at the Regional Crime Unit and Organised Crime and Triad Bureau.
 He is specialised in "criminal investigation, international liaison, service quality management, security and operational duties," according to the government official website.
 He also helped the police to develop the first-generation Major Incident and Disaster Support System.

 In 1999, he was seconded to the Interpol General Secretariat in Lyon, France, initially as Liaison Officer.
 In 2001, he was promoted to assistant director of its Asia and South Pacific Branch.
 Lo returned to Hong Kong in 2003 to take the position of senior superintendent in the Service Quality Wing and the Complaints Against Police Office and was then promoted to chief superintendent in the Security Wing and Deputy Regional Commander in Kowloon West.
 In 2009, he was promoted to Assistant Commissioner of Police of the Security Wing.
 He held the position for two years until he was appointed Senior Assistant Commissioner of Police of the Crime and Security Wing in 2011.
 On 13 August 2013, he was promoted to Deputy Commissioner of Police (Operations) in 2013 and then became Deputy Commissioner of Police (Management) in September 2013.